 Kingston Upon Thames was made an urban district council in 1894 and the Borough of Kingston was formed in 1936.
 The guildhall was built in 1935.

-Meanwhile from 1875 horse drawn buses ran in the streets of Kingston.
+From 1875 horse drawn buses ran in the streets of Kingston.
 From 1906 electric trams ran in the streets of Kingston.
 Buses replaced them in 1931.
-Meanwhile Kingston by-pass was built in 1927.
+Meanwhile Kingston bypass was built in 1927.